Community Giving through the Chelsea Groton Foundation

 To help you submit a comprehensive package, we’ve compiled a list of frequently asked questions, or you can check out the tutorial on how to apply below.

-Learn more about the Fall 2020 Grant Award Recipients.
+Learn more about the Spring 2021 Grant Award Recipients.

 Non-profits may also be eligible for SBA PPP loans.